costapt/costapt.github.io/_posts/2016-07-09-batch-norm-alt.markdown

 The first strategy offers us a simple abstraction to compute the gradient but it is usually not the most efficient implementation.
 By deriving the gradient expression, it is usually possible to simplify it and remove unnecessary terms.
-It turns out that the second strategy yields indeed a more efficient gradient expression for the Batch Norm layer.
+It turns out that the second strategy yields, indeed, a more efficient gradient expression for the Batch Norm layer.

 Let's start with the simpler parameters: $$\gamma$$ and $$\beta$$.
-In these cases, already gives us the best possible expression, but this will help us remember the basics.
+In these cases, the computational graph already gives us the best possible expression, but this will help us remember the basics.
 Again, we will make use of the chain rule to derive the partial derivative of the loss with respect to $$\gamma$$:

 $$